Abdelrhman20khaled/Raspberry-Pi-RP2040/README.md

 3. **Program the RP2040**: You can use the **Arduino IDE** or **MicroPython** to program the RP2040, or write your own firmware using **C/C++**.
 4. **Connect and Prototype**: Leverage the GPIO and communication interfaces to start prototyping with sensors, actuators, and other peripherals.

-## License
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute the design files as long as you give appropriate credit.

 ---

 **Contributions**: We welcome any improvements or contributions!
 Feel free to open a pull request or issue.